Branch Rickey: Breaking the color barrier

 Rickey knew that Robinson would face racism and discrimination.
-Rickey made it clear in their momentous first meeting that he anticipated wide-scale resistance both inside and outside baseball to opening its doors to black players.
-As predicted by Rickey, right from the start Robinson faced obstacles among his teammates and other teams' players.
-No matter how harsh the white people were towards Robinson, he could not retaliate.
-Robinson had agreed with Rickey not to lose his temper and jeopardize the chances of all the blacks who would follow him if he could help break down the barriers.
+He made clear in their first meeting that he anticipated widespread resistance both inside and outside baseball to opening its doors to black players.

+As he predicted, right from the start Robinson faced obstacles among his teammates and other players.

+No matter how harsh white people were to Robinson, he could not retaliate.

+Robinson had agreed with Rickey not to lose his temper and jeopardize the chances of all the blacks who would follow him if he could help break down the barrier.

-Red Barber recounted in Ken Burns's documentary Baseball that Rickey's determination to desegregate Major League Baseball was born out of a combination of idealism and astute business sense.
-The idealism was at least partially rooted in an incident involving a team for which Rickey worked early on.
-While managing at Ohio Wesleyan University, a black player, Charles Thomas, was extremely upset at being refused accommodation, because of his race, at the hotel where the team stayed.
-Though an infuriated Rickey managed to get him into the hotel for the night, he never forgot the incident and later said, "I may not be able to do something about racism in every field, but I can sure do something about it in baseball."
-The business element was based on the fact that the Negro leagues had numerous star athletes, and logically, the first Major League team to hire them would get the first pick of the players at an attractive price.
-At the time, Mexican brewery czar Jorge Pasquel was raiding America for black talent (e.g. Satchel Paige), as well as disgruntled white players, for the Mexican League with the idea of creating an integrated league that could compete on a talent level with the U.S. major leagues.
-However idealistic, Rickey did not compensate Monarchs ownership for the rights to obtain Robinson, nor did he pay for rights to Don Newcombe, who would also join the Dodgers from a Negro leagues club.
-Rickey also attempted to sign Monte Irvin but Newark Eagles business owner Effa Manley refused to allow Irvin to leave her club without compensation.
-When she threatened to sue him in court, Rickey stopped the pursuit of Irvin, who would later sign with the New York Giants.
+In Ken Burns's documentary Baseball, Red Barber says that Rickey's determination to desegregate Major League Baseball was born of a combination of idealism and astute business sense.

+The idealism was at least partially rooted in an incident involving a team for which Rickey had worked.

+While managing at Ohio Wesleyan University, a black player, Charles Thomas, was extremely upset at being refused accommodation because of his race at the hotel where the team stayed.

+Infuriated, Rickey got him into the hotel for the night, but never forgot the incident and later said, "I may not be able to do something about racism in every field, but I can sure do something about it in baseball."
+The business element was based on the fact that the Negro leagues had numerous star athletes and the first Major League team to hire them would get the first pick of the players at an attractive price.

-Amid much fanfare, Jackie debuted, and turned out to be a success.
-Robinson was baseball's first rookie of the year, and while he was often jeered by opposing baseball players, managers, and fans, he became extremely popular with the American public.
-His success became the crowning achievement of Rickey's illustrious career.
-His Dodgers would make the World Series that year.
-Although they lost in seven games to the New York Yankees, Rickey's vision and action had set the stage for the Dodgers to be contenders for decades to come.
-And it opened the door for other leaders like Larry Doby of the Cleveland Indians, who integrated the American League in 1947, as well.
+At the time, Mexican brewery czar Jorge Pasquel was raiding America for black talent (e.g. Satchel Paige), as well as disgruntled white players, for the Mexican League, with the idea to create an integrated league that could compete with the U.S. major leagues.

+However idealistic he was, Rickey did not compensate Monarchs ownership for the rights to obtain Robinson, nor did he pay for rights to Don Newcombe, who also joined the Dodgers from a Negro leagues club.

+Rickey also tried to sign Monte Irvin, but Newark Eagles business owner Effa Manley refused to allow Irvin to leave her club without compensation.

+When she threatened to sue him, Rickey stopped pursuing Irvin, who later signed with the New York Giants.